 Use of Medicare Telehealth Services During the COVID-19 Pandemic

-In response to the coronavirus disease 2019 (COVID-19) pandemic, CMS made a number of changes that allowed Medicare beneficiaries to access a wider range of telehealth services without having to travel to a health care facility.
-Although these changes are currently temporary, CMS is exploring whether telehealth flexibilities should be extended.
-These two concurrent reviews will be based on Medicare Parts B and C data and will examine the use of telehealth services in Medicare during the COVID-19 pandemic.
-The first review will examine the extent to which telehealth services are being used by Medicare beneficiaries, how the use of these services compares to the use of the same services delivered face-to-face, and the different types of providers and beneficiaries using telehealth services.
-The second review will identify program integrity risks with Medicare telehealth services to ensure their appropriate use and reimbursement during the COVID-19 pandemic.
+In response to the COVID-19 pandemic, the Centers for Medicare & Medicaid Services (CMS) made a number of changes that allowed Medicare beneficiaries to access a wider range of telehealth services without having to travel to a health care facility.
+CMS is proposing to make some of these changes permanent.
+This review will be based on Medicare Parts B and C data, and will look at the use of telehealth services in Medicare during the COVID-19 pandemic.
+It will look at the extent to which telehealth services are being used by Medicare beneficiaries, how the use of these services compares to the use of the same services delivered in-person, and the different types of providers and beneficiaries using telehealth services.

 |Announced or Revised||Agency||Title||Component||Report Number(s)||Expected Issue Date (FY)|

 |October 2020||Centers for Medicare and Medicaid Services||Use of Medicare Telehealth Services During the COVID-19 Pandemic||Office of Evaluation and Inspections||OEI-02-20-00520||2021|